sudongcu/LCG_Visualizer/README.md

 ## 📄 License

-This project is created for educational and learning purposes.
+This project is open source and licensed under the [MIT License](LICENSE).

----

-**Made with ❤️ for understanding mathematics and computer science**